snokse/betsmart-privacy-policy/index.md

 Last updated: December 2025

 BetSmart respects your privacy.
-This application is designed as a football betting analysis and tracking tool and does **not** operate as a gambling platform.
+This application is designed as a football match analytics and statistics tool and does **not** operate as a gambling platform.

 ---